How your running bra should fit — and everything else you want to know

 How do I keep my bra from getting too sweaty?

-Get rid of boob sweat for good with styles that include mesh paneling, perforated cups, or strappy styles that minimize coverage.
+Get rid of boob sweat for good with styles that include mesh panelling, perforated cups, or strappy styles that minimize coverage.

 Do bra seams all have to be so irritating?